WooQi57/wooqi57.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
+I am a master's student in the Department of Mechanical Engineering, at Stanford University.
+My research goal is to investigate the underlying dynamics of bipedal robots and design bio-inspired mechanisms that reduce energy consumption and are advantageous to reduced-order controllers.
+I would also combine model-based and model-free controllers so that the robot can perform high agility in a complex environment.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.